kumuluz/kumuluzee-samples/README.md

 </repositories>
 ```

-The following samples are available:
+The following samples are available (list might not be up-to-date; please refer to the actual list above):

+Java EE samples:
 - Bean Validation
 - JAX-RS
 - JAX-WS